Sustainable Recovery For Everyone

 Receive Support for Long-Term Recovery and Help Support the Treatment Field

 We are honored and excited to be able to offer this transformative program for people in early recovery.
 The Sustainable Recovery Program will help participants bridge the gap from treatment to living fully a self-directed life in recovery.
-The program is funded through donations and will be provided free to the participants with the exception of a $25 registration fee to cover administrative costs.
+The program is funded through donations and will be provided free to the participants.
 The program is offered in coordination with an institutional review board-approved study with California State Polytechnic University, Pomona (IRB-22-86).

 In addition to providing participants with evidence-based methods to develop skills to support their recovery, increase resiliency, and mental and emotional health, we will collect data to study the effectiveness of the therapeutic interventions for the participants.
 This will help provide insights to substance use treatment professionals so they can continue to improve the quality of care offered.

 Participants in the program will not only receive a high-quality program to support their long-term recovery, they will also help others by providing important data to identify the effectiveness of the recovery supports they receive.

 - Our next program will begin the week of July 16th and run for 8 weeks.

 - Approved participants will be randomly assigned to one of the groups with one of our licensed counselors.
 Live online sessions with be on Tuesday or Wednesday evenings depending on the random assignment.

 - Participants meet once a week in a live online group session with their counselor and have online daily activities and lessons.